DoSomething/darwin/README.md

 # Darwin

-This is our working manifesto, which (obviously) we keep as a public and open-source document.
-It has details specific to the product, engineering, data, messaging, and mobile teams, but a lot of it is just about how to work together effectively and bring out the best in each other.
+This is our working manifesto, which we keep as a public document.
+It has details specific to the product, engineering, and data teams, but a lot of it is just about how to work together effectively and bring out the best in each other.

 ## The basics

-### When rules stop working, break them (together)
-This entire document is just a pull request away from change.
-The same is true of our team.
-We appreciate our sprint retros so much because they're a time when we can question anything about what we do, and how we work.

 Each member of the team is responsible for making this a great place to work, and for maximizing the power of technology to realize DoSomething's vision: the most young people doing the most good.

 ### Everything is an experiment
-We're always looking for better ways to work, and end each sprint with a retrospective.
+We're always looking for better ways to work, and end each sprint with a retrospective to find these improvements.
 The retro runs in the usual start-stop-continue style.
+We hold an all-teams retro, which is great for general culture and surfacing larger questions or issues.
+Individual teams also hold their own retros, which focus more tightly on that team's work and goals.

+This entire document is just a pull request away from change.
+The same is true of our team structures and working arrangements.
+We’ve arrived at our current arrangement through steady evolution, and we’re willing to keep evolving.
+The qualities we work to protect have to do with how we communicate and respect each other, and how we hold each other accountable to great work and a great attitude.
+The rest can change.

 ### Diversity
-We know that our diversity—of gender, ethnicity, race, education, geography, you name it—makes us better communicators, because it reduces the chance that we'll thoughtlessly agree to a prevailing opinion.
+We know that our diversity—of gender identity, ethnicity, race, sexual orientation, age, education, religion, geography, you name it—makes us better communicators, because it reduces the chance that we'll thoughtlessly agree to a prevailing opinion.
 We seek out teammates who make us more diverse.

 ### Trust
-We succeed only when we trust one another.
+As Google’s [Project Aristotle](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html) shows, we succeed only when we trust one another.
 We understand that no one on the team is perfect.
 When you make a mistake, own up to it and learn from it.
 Trust is formed by growing and learning from mistakes as a team.

 ### Communication
-While most people are in the New York office, not everyone is, and most people are remote or working from home at least some of the time.
+While most people are in the New York office, not everyone is, and most people work remotely at least some of the time.
 Communication and documentation are crucial.
-Make liberal use of the tools we use to include everyone in the conversation: Slack, Hangouts, Google docs, and GitHub.
+Make liberal use of the tools we use to include everyone in the conversation: Slack, video chat, Google Drive and Calendar, Pivotal Tracker, and GitHub.
 Write everything down.
-No tech decision, launch date, product build or product funeral should come as a shock to the people working on it.
+No tech decision, launch date, product build, or product funeral should come as a shock to the people working on it.

-Be polite in communications: the opportunity for misunderstanding is greater with online interactions.
+Be courteous in communications: The opportunity for misunderstanding is greater with online interactions.
+Ask if you’re missing some important information.
 Use emoji.
-Explain.
+Give context.
 Read what other people have said before hitting send on your message.
 Slack is instant, but that doesn't mean you have to reply in an instant.

 We encourage feedback in all directions, it makes us better.
 The sooner you're able to provide feedback the better.
 Within 48 hours is generally a good rule of thumb.
 A favorite structure for providing feedback is SBI: